shiy1022/slab_qick_calib/README_experiments.md

 **Purpose**: Run this calibration when the wiring of the setup is changed.
 By calibrating this delay, we ensure that data acquisition starts at the optimal time when the signal actually arrives at the detector, avoiding dead time or missed signals.

 **Parameters**:
-- `soft_avgs`: Number of software averages for the measurement
+- `rounds`: Number of software averages for the measurement
 - `readout_length [us]`: Length of the readout pulse
 - `trig_offset [us]`: Current trigger offset for the ADC
 - `gain [DAC units]`: Amplitude of the readout pulse